- Longtime Democratic Senator from Massachusetts and 2004 Democratic Presidential nominee

 - Organizer of Vietnam Veterans Against the War

-- Worked to cut off aid to anti-Communist guerrillas in Nicaragua
+- Worked to cut off aid to anti-Communist guerrillas in Nicaragua during the 1980s

 John Forbes Kerry was born December 11, 1943 in Denver, Colorado.
 His father, Richard Kerry (1915–2000), was a Foreign Service Officer and an attorney for the Bureau of United Nations Affairs.
 His mother, Rosemary Forbes Kerry (1913–2002), was a World War II nurse and a member of the wealthy Forbes family.

 In 1966 John Kerry graduated from Yale University with a degree in political science and a cumulative, four-year average grade of 76.
 He registered four D's in his freshman year, including a 61 in geology, a 63 and a 68 in two history courses, and a 69 in political science.
 He also received one D in his sophomore year.